-Rnd 5—using white (or lightest color), leaving a little bit longer tail, ch 51 and FO leaving a little bit longer tail on this end, also.
-Attach yarn needle to one of the ends and weave the chain in and out of the 2dc row just before the IXS row of your bag—this is your draw string.
-Trim the ends to your desired length and tie together however you wish (I tied mine at the end of the actual chain stitches).
+Rnd 5—using white (or the lightest color), leaving a little bit longer tail, ch 51 and FO leaving a little bit longer tail on this end, also.
+Attach the yarn needle to one of the ends and weave the chain in and out of the 2dc row just before the IXS row of your bag—this is your drawstring.
+Trim the ends to your desired length and tie them together however you wish (I tied mine at the end of the actual chain stitches).

 This pattern uses white and your medium color.

-Rnd 1—with white, make a MR and make 20 sc in the MR. You won’t be able to pull the ring closed as there are just too many stitches, but you can pull it as closed as the stitches will allow.
+Rnd 1—with white, make a MR and make 20 sc in the MR. You won’t be able to pull the ring closed as there are just too many stitches, but you can pull it as close as the stitches will allow.
 Join to first sc and chain 40.
-Join this ch with a ss to same st. FO, weave in ends. (this is the base and handle for the pouf)
+Join this ch with a slip stitch to same ST. FO, weave in ends. (this is the base and handle for the pouf)

 Rnd 2—attach medium color to first sc to the left of the string handle, ch3 (counts as a dc), 3dc in same st, 4dc in next st, rep to around, ss to top of ch3.